 5. Processors, graphics and system memory

-Along with deciding whether you want a Windows PC, Mac or Chromebook operating system; your favorite brand; and which features you consider essential, the processor, also known as the central processing unit or CPU, is incredibly important.
+Along with deciding whether you want a Windows PC, Mac or Chromebook operating system — as well as your favorite brand and which features you consider essential — the processor, also known as the central processing unit or CPU, is incredibly important.
 It’s the engine that drives your computer’s performance.

-Processors such as Intel’s 10th generation family give PCs much faster speeds, smoother multitasking, more reliable wireless connectivity and much longer battery life than earlier laptops.
-Core i3, i5, and i7 are a sort of good-better-best scenario.
+Processors such as Intel’s 12th generation family give PCs much faster speeds, smoother multitasking, more reliable wireless connectivity and much longer battery life than earlier laptops.
+Core i5, i7, and i9 are a sort of good-better-best scenario.

 Core i9 is for serious animators, computer gamers, graphic designers and video editors, all of whom also could benefit from a powerful graphics card.
-At minimum, buy a Core i5 processor, so your computer won’t become obsolete too quickly.
+Though the i3 is still available, buy a Core i5 processor at minimum, so your computer won’t become obsolete too quickly.